Wsercombe/PierresSite/README.md

 ## Description <a id="description"></a>

-This web-based application allows a a user to be able to add treats and flavors which have a many to many relationship between the two.
-This will require authentication in order to log in
+This web-based application allows a user to be able to add treats and flavors which have a many to many relationship between eachother.
+This will require authentication in order to submit.
 .

 ## Setup/Installation Requirements <a id="setup"></a>